Doctor of Philosophy (PhD) Degree in the field of Art History

 Graduate Research Paper

-In the Spring term of their second year, students are required to complete a substantial research paper, as part of the HART 503 course.
+In the Spring term of their second year, students are required to complete a substantial research paper, as part of HART 503 (Graduate Research Paper).
 In preparation for this paper, the student should submit a topic and preliminary bibliography for the graduate research paper to his or her advisor by the end of Fall term of the second year.
 The purpose of the paper is to demonstrate research skills in art history including the ability to develop a convincing argument, to use visual evidence, to undertake research in foreign languages where applicable, and to develop an original thesis.
 The paper topic should be the result of careful thought and planning between student and advisor.
 It should not be thought of as a preliminary version of a dissertation, but rather an opportunity to explore in depth a topic of interest, perhaps related to course work.
 It need not, however, be outside of the student’s primary field of study and may end up being related to an eventual dissertation topic.
 The topic of the paper, and a preliminary bibliography, should be discussed with the advisor before the end of the Fall semester of the second year.

 All students in their third year will serve as Teaching Assistants (TAs).
 TAs will be assigned to courses based on course enrollments and numbers of TAs available, but in each semester some TAs will be assigned to HART 101 or HART 102.
 In some semesters, a TA may be assigned to a different course, based on interest/experience, combined with course size and professors’ needs.
 In both cases, the focus will be on a collaborative process in which TAs are an integral part of the department’s teaching, and will be supervised and trained in ways which will help in the development of their pedagogical skills.
 Students will gain experience by either leading discussion sections or taking over class sessions during the semester and the TA will be observed and given feedback.

 The doctoral qualifying exams (HART 600) consist of two written exams, followed by an oral exam.
 Preparation of the qualifying exams will begin during the summer term between the second and third years, and continue throughout the third year.
 The written and oral exams must be completed in the Spring semester of the third year.
-The exams will cover topics in the student’s major field of study and secondary field, as agreed upon with the student’s advisor and based on the student’s interests and intended area of study for the doctoral dissertation.
+The exams will cover topics in the student’s primary field of study and secondary field, as agreed upon with the student’s advisor and based on the student’s interests and intended area of study for the doctoral dissertation.
 Passing the qualifying exams is necessary for continuation in the program into the dissertation phase.

 In the Spring semester of the third year, students will enroll in HART 601 and prepare a prospectus of 10-12 pages plus bibliography on their dissertation topic to be presented to their advisor and dissertation committee.
 Students are encouraged to think of the dissertation prospectus as a base document for their dissertation research and writing phases.
 It should clearly present the dissertation’s topic, significance and contribution to the field(s), historical context, methodology and archival sources, and preliminary structure.
 Format details should be agreed upon with the dissertation advisor, and the dissertation committee should be approved by the department’s graduate committee.
 Once the student has passed the doctoral exams and had the prospectus approved by the dissertation committee, the student will file a petition for approval of candidacy for the Ph.D. with the Office of Graduate Studies.